kovacsgergely22/Notes/Angol/Xeropan/1-Abszolut_kezdo/1.1-Start/5-Van_valami_valahol-alapok.md

 * Nem csak fn-ek előtt állhatnak, **önállóan is**: *There isn't any water in the glass, but there is some in the bottle.*

 ---
-[^1]: 10.fejezet - Nincs határa a tanulásnak, 11. fejezet - Tanulj új szavakat!
+[^1]: Abszolút kezdő, Start, 10. fejezet - Nincs határa a tanulásnak, 11. fejezet - Tanulj új szavakat!